 - 1 tbsp fresh lime juice

-- 1 tsp chili garlic sauce (adjust for heat preference)
+- 1 tsp chili garlic sauce or to taste

 - 1 garlic clove, finely minced